6.1 KiB

 Process URLs in your markdown (for links and images).
 If not provided explicitly, default no-op implementation will be used, which does not modify URLs (keeping them as-is).

-provides 2 implementations of UrlProcessor
+Markwon provides 2 implementations of UrlProcessor:

 UrlProcessorRelativeToAbsolute

-can be used to make relative URL absolute.
+UrlProcessorRelativeToAbsolute can be used to make relative URL absolute.
 For example if an image is

-defined like this:
+defined like this: and UrlProcessorRelativeToAbsolute

-is created with https://github.com/noties/Markwon/raw/master/
+is created with https://github.com/noties/Markwon/raw/master/ as the base:

-new UrlProcessorRelativeToAbsolute("https://github.com/noties/Markwon/raw/master/")
+new UrlProcessorRelativeToAbsolute("https://github.com/noties/Markwon/raw/master/"),

 then final image will have https://github.com/noties/Markwon/raw/master/art/image.JPG